DGH2112/Browse-and-Doc-It/README.md

 Author:   David Hoyle

-Version:  1.3.0.
+Version:  1.3a

-Date:     03 Feb 2019
+Date:     25 Jun 2019

 Web Page: [Browse and Doc It](http://www.davidghoyle.co.uk/WordPress/?page_id=872)

 ## Overview

 This is an Embarcadero RAD Studio plug-in to provide code browsing and documentation support.
 This current build provide support for the following version of RAD Studio:

- * XE;
- * XE2;
  * XE3;
  * XE4;
  * XE5;